Regulations Amending the British Columbia Sport Fishing Regulations, 1996 (Miscellaneous Program): SOR/2022-70

-His Excellency the Governor General in Council, on the recommendation of the Minister of Foreign Affairs, pursuant to section 6 (see footnote a) of the Export and Import Permits Ac (see footnote b), hereby makes the annexed Order Amending the Automatic Firearms Country Control List.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Fisheries and Oceans, pursuant to section 43footnote a of the Fisheries Act footnote b, makes the annexed Regulations Amending the British Columbia Sport Fishing Regulations, 1996 (Miscellaneous Program).

 REGULATORY IMPACT ANALYSIS STATEMENT